AnikethDeb2004/SecureInsure/README.md

 ● Blockchain provides a tamper-resistant and transparent ledger for storing insurance transactions and claims data.
 This reduces the risk of fraudulent activities, as all transactions are recorded immutably.

-● Smart contracts enable automated verification and execution of claims processes, ensuring compliance with predefined rules and conditions.
+● Smart contracts enable automated verification and execution of claims processes, ensuring compliance with predefined rules.
 This automation reduces the likelihood of fraudulent claims and improves the accuracy of claims processing.

 ## Streamlined Processes and Cost Reduction: